MBCProject/mbc-markdown/yfaq/README.md

 To illustrate MBC's use, we defined a playbook for [Locky Bart](../xample-malware/locky-bart.md), which is available in the [CACAO example repository](https://github.com/oasis-tcs/cacao/tree/master/Examples/CACAO-2.0).

+### Can Pafish behaviors be mapped to MBC? ###
+Yes.
+[Pafish](https://github.com/a0rtega/pafish) is a tool for detecting virtual machines and malware analysis environments.
+Malware analysts use Pafish to determine whether their analysis environment is likely to be detected by malware. [[1]](#1) We studied the Pafish source code to identify its behaviors and mapped those behaviors to MBC.
+The results are [here](pafish.md).

 ## <a name="relationship"></a>Relationship to ATT&CK ##